 Save and close the file.

 $ sudo systemctl start laptop-mode

 That's it.
-Now, run the following command to verify if laptop-mode-tools is enabled ot not.
+Now, run the following command to verify if laptop-mode-tools is enabled or not.

 Sample output would be:

 If you got the output as 2, LMT is enabled and working!
 If the output is 0(zero), LMT is not enabled.
 Reboot the system and check again.
 And make sure that you have removed all other power management tools from the system.

 Also, you can individually enable or disable other hardware modules.
 These modules can found in /etc/laptop-mode/conf.d/ directory.
 To view the list of all modules, run: